 Most MotorTrend editors weren’t fans of the Mazda CX-30 Turbo’s ride quality.
 It still has Mazda’s signature quick handling, and the steering wheel has a good weight.
 However, the torsion beam suspension feels too stiff over unsteady pavement, and the transmission often hunts for the correct gear.

 The Mazda CX-5 Turbo also doesn’t have the smoothest suspension, but MotorTrend says it’s a fair trade-off for its performance.
 The CX-5 Turbo is far sportier, handling corners with grace despite being heavier.
 Editors also thought the steering was more balanced and natural than the CX-30’s.

 The CX-5 Turbo also gets better acceleration than the CX-30.
 The CX-5 Turbo has a 0-to-60-mph time of 6.1 seconds, while the CX-30 Turbo’s split is 5.8 seconds, Car and Driver reports.
 MotorTrend measured the CX-5’s braking performance at 129 feet but speculated it might be better with different tires.

 Which Mazda SUV is better?

-The Mazda CX-30 Turbo isn’t terrible, but it’s clear the Mazda CX-5 is faster and boasts more refined driving manners.
+While both vehicles have their pros and cons, it’s clear the Mazda CX-5 boasts more refined driving manners.
 Some drivers might also not be too thrilled to see the outrageous price hike over the standard CX-30.

 One thing MotorTrend determined about both models is that the six-speed automatic transmission is a detriment to performance.
 It feels archaic compared with rivals equipped with eight-speed automatic transmissions and dual-clutch options.
 Recalibrating the overbearing stability control would also help unlock the Mazda CX-5 Turbo’s true potential.